-As of June 30, 2021 and 2020, the Group's mergers are as follows:
+As of September 30, 2021 and 2020, the Group's mergers are as follows:

-- A. The Company acquired part of the electronic component distribution business of Shenzhen Anfuhua Technology Co., Ltd.: - (a) In August 2020, the Group signed a business transfer agreement with Shenzhen Anfuhua Technology Co., Ltd., acquiring part of the company's electronic component distribution business amounting to \$42,673 (\$14,743 of the aforementioned amount has been paid in August 2020 and shown as 'other non-current assets').
-The record date of the transfer was April 30, 2021. - (b) Shenzhen Anfuhua Technology Co., Ltd. is a distributor of electronic components with the China region as its primary market. - (c) Information on the acquisition of the distribution business is as follows:
+- A. The Company acquired part of the electronic component distribution business of Shenzhen Anfuhua Technology Co., Ltd. and LIONEX TECHNOLOGY (HK) LIMITED: - (a) In August 2020, the Group signed a business transfer agreement with Shenzhen Anfuhua Technology Co., Ltd. and LIONEX TECHNOLOGY (HK) LIMITED, acquiring part of the company's electronic component distribution business amounting to \$42,673 and \$42,697 (\$14,743 and \$14,742 of the aforementioned amounts have been paid in August 2020 and shown as 'other non-current assets'), respectively.
+The record date of the transfer was April 30, 2021 and May 31, 2021, respectively. - (b) Shenzhen Anfuhua Technology Co., Ltd. and LIONEX TECHNOLOGY (HK) LIMITED are distributors of electronic components with the China region as its primary market. - (c) Information on the acquisition of the distribution business is as follows: